jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

         the log panel.

 #.
 Note that by default the envelopes are aligned and averaged using DAMAVER, and then the
     aligned and averaged profile is refined using DAMMIN.
+Clustering analysis is also done by default.

     *   Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel.